 - Use afAcceptLang request parameter to override the browser locale and render the form in the specified locale.
 For example, the following URL will force to render the form in Japanese locale, irrespective of the locale specified in the browser setting:

-- AEM Forms currently supports localization of adaptive forms content in English (en), Spanish (es), French (fr), Italian (it), German (de), Japanese (ja), Portuguese-Brazilian (pt-br), Chinese- (zh-tn), Chinese-Taiwan (zh-tw), and Korean (ko-kr) locales.
+- AEM Forms currently supports localization of adaptive forms content in English (en), Spanish (es), French (fr), Italian (it), German (de), Japanese (ja), Portuguese-Brazilian (pt-BR), Chinese- (zh-CN), Chinese-Taiwan (zh-TW), and Korean (ko-KR) locales.
 However, you can add support for new locales for adaptive forms at runtime.
 For more information, see Supporting new locales for adaptive forms localization.

 You can configure an additional instance of AEM Forms server that resides behind the firewall in a secured zone.
 You can use this instance for:

 - Batch processing: jobs that are recurring or scheduled in batches with heavy load.
 For example, printing statements, generating correspondences, and using document services like PDF Generator, Output, and Assembler.